"I need you to go down to the storage room and bring up some elbow grease," he snickered. So off I went...

-That was my introduction to the work world at my very first real job as a “Salad Girl" at Bonanza.
-I was 14 years old.
-And it was at Bonanza that I not only learned the true meaning of elbow grease, but also fell in love with Monterey Chicken.
+I still remember my very first day working as a 'salad girl' at Bonanza.
+The manager (snickering) said, "I need you to go down to the storage room and bring up some elbow grease."
+So off I went...That was my introduction to the work world and my very first job at the age of 14.
+And it was at Bonanza that I not only learned the true meaning of elbow grease but also fell in love with Monterey Chicken.

 Jump to:

-I'm from the '80's and if you are too, then you'll likely remember down home family restaurants like Bonanza and Ponderosa.
+I'm from the '80s and if you are too, then you'll likely remember down-home family restaurants like Bonanza and Ponderosa.
 These restaurants still exist in some U.S. states such as Texas, but sadly, they are no longer in Canada.

-I have craved this Bonanza Chicken Monterey chicken for years and since I can't get it in Canada, I decided to create a copycat version of it.
-In the process of creating this recipe, I attempted to get a hold of everyone I remembered that worked with me at the restaurant all those years ago (and I was still friends with on Facebook) to see if I could piece the recipe together.
+I have craved this Bonanza Chicken Monterey for years and since I can't get it in Canada, I decided to create a copycat version of it.
+In the process of creating this recipe, I attempted to get a hold of everyone I remembered who worked with me at the restaurant all those years ago (and I was still friends with on Facebook) to see if I could piece the recipe together.
 After some Facebook messages and experimentation, this was the delicious result!

 🥘 Ingredients

-In my quest to find out how this Ponderosa Monterey chicken recipe was made, I discovered that the chicken arrived from Sysco, already marinated, then the Catalina dressing was brushed on towards the end of the cooking process.
+In my quest to find out how this Ponderosa Monterey chicken recipe was made, I discovered that the chicken arrived from Sysco, already marinated, then the Catalina dressing was brushed on toward the end of the cooking process.
 Sadly, I can’t replicate it exactly because Sysco doesn't sell to the public, but this recipe is a close second!
 For this recipe, you'll need:

 - Boneless, skinless chicken breast